Canvas: Working with the DesignPLUS QuickStart Wizard

 Tags canvas design

-This article provides some helpful workflows and tops for working with the DesignPLUS Quickstart Wizard in Canvas.
+This article provides some helpful workflows and tips for working with the DesignPLUS Quickstart Wizard in Canvas.
 The QuickStart Wizard is an embedded version of the DesignPLUS sidebar that works with the Canvas Rich Content Editor (RCE).
-It is available depending on which Middlebury program your Canvas site affiliated with and is activated with content on new Pages, Assignments, Discussions, Announcements, and classic Quizzes (but not New Quizzes).
+It is available depending on which Middlebury program your Canvas site is affiliated with and is activated with content on new Pages, Assignments, Discussions, Announcements, and classic Quizzes (but not New Quizzes).

 Using the QuickStart Wizard to Add Templated Pages and Content Blocks